 Although PEG is relatively small in size, their users are spread across locations.
 As such, their Google and Zoho trainings were completed via GoToMeeting & Google Hangouts.
 2 trainings for each platform were conducted, followed up by a Q&A session for each one month later.

 The PEG team's favorite features thus far have been Chrome Profiles, Google’s file sharing, and Google Hangouts.
-Coming from Office 365, the file sharing capabilities of Google Apps are far superior.
+Coming from Office 365, the file sharing capabilities of G Suite are far superior.
 The PEG team is finally able to collaborate team-wide on documents, confident that everyone is editing the same, up-to-date version.
 They have also enjoyed the ease with which one can access Hangouts from their email interface.
 It’s built right in, seamlessly, which is a huge incentive to hop on a video call whenever you need to connect.

 As for Zoho, Nicole notes that they are finally coming to understand its full capacity.
 Their sales staff is utilizing the CRM tools much more than before (and doing so correctly!) and the mobile app is much more functional now.
 This allows their Forage Managers to travel confidently, knowing their valuable sales and client information is readily accessible on-the-go.